cristicretu/keep-the-streak/README.md

 Small GitHub Action that notifies the user when he hasn't commited in a particular day, in order to keep the streak.
 (Who want to lose a commit streak?)

 # How to use
-Fork this repository, or hit `Use as template`.
+Fork this repository, or hit `Use this template`.

 Paste your GitHub Profile Url, like [https://github.com/cristicretu](https://github.com/cristicretu).
 This is used to crawl the page and get the number of commits for today.
 > /url.txt